nimh-dsst/dataSci_job_ad_2024/README.md

 - Implementing reproducible pipelines using both High Performance Computing and Elastic Cloud Computing
 - Writing clear documentation and scholarly publications
 - Teaching and consulting on data science and best practices for reproducibility (e.g. [Software and Data Carpentries](https://carpentries.org/), [BrainHack Global](https://brainhack.org/global2023/))
-- Creating, expanding and supporting [FAIR](https://en.wikipedia.org/wiki/FAIR_data) data standards in biomedical science (*e.g.* [BIDS](http://bids.neuroimaging.io/), [NWB](https://www.nwb.org/) [OME](https://www.openmicroscopy.org/), [GO](https://geneontology.org/))
+- Creating, expanding, and supporting [FAIR](https://en.wikipedia.org/wiki/FAIR_data) data standards in biomedical science (*e.g.* [BIDS](http://bids.neuroimaging.io/), [NWB](https://www.nwb.org/) [OME](https://www.openmicroscopy.org/), [GO](https://geneontology.org/))

-This position has minimal supervisory responsibilities, however motivated and productive individuals will have the opportunity to quickly assume more a senior role involving more supervision and oversight of additional projects in parallel.
+This position has minimal supervisory responsibilities, however motivated and productive individuals will have the opportunity to quickly assume more a senior role involving supervision and oversight of additional projects in parallel.

 ### Necessary Qualifications

 - A recent graduate degree (PhD preferred) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field or equivalent knowledge and experience
-- Strong coding skill in Python
+- Strong coding skills in Python
-- Experience with version control and continuous integration with git and github.
+- Experience with version control and continuous integration with git and github
 - Experience with more than one type of biomedical data (e.g. neuroimaging, genomics, next generation sequencing (NGS), transcriptomics, electrophysiology, microscopy)

 ### Desirable but not Required Qualifications

-- Experience working with biomedical data repositories and biobanks (*e.g.* [The Adolescent Brain and Cognitive Development Project (ABCD)](https://nda.nih.gov/abcd/),  [OpenNeuro](http://openneuro.org), [UK Biobank](http://www.ukbiobank.ac.uk/), [GTEX]())
+- Experience working with biomedical data repositories and biobanks (*e.g.* [The Adolescent Brain and Cognitive Development Project (ABCD)](https://nda.nih.gov/abcd/),  [OpenNeuro](http://openneuro.org), [UK Biobank](http://www.ukbiobank.ac.uk/), [GTEX](https://gtexportal.org/home/))
-- Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/)-
+- Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Apptainer (formerly Singularity)](https://apptainer.org/documentation/) and batch processing systems such as [SLURM](http://slurm.schedmd.com/)

 # How to apply…

-Send an email to DATASCI-JOBSEARCH@mail.nih.gov
+Send an email to DATASCI-JOBSEARCH@mail.nih.gov.
 Attach your CV and use the body of the email as your cover letter.
 Links to examples of your code and/or publications are also encouraged.
 We especially encourage applications from members of underrepresented groups in the data science and biomedical research community.
 Other inquiries are also welcome.

 The National Institutes of Health is an equal opportunity employer.
 This position will be based at NIMH in Bethesda, MD via a third party contracting firm who is able to provide visa sponsorship.